 Judgement is involved in determining whether a present obligation exists and in estimating the probability, timing and amount of any outflows.
 Professional expert advice is taken on the assessment of litigation, property (including onerous contracts) and similar obligations.
 Provisions for legal proceedings and regulatory matters typically require a higher degree of judgement than other types of provisions.
 When matters are at an early stage, accounting judgements can be difficult because of the high degree of uncertainty associated with determining whether a present obligation exists, and estimating the probability and amount of any outflows that may arise.
 As matters progress, management and legal advisers evaluate on an ongoing basis whether provisions should be recognised, revising previous judgements and estimates as appropriate.
 At more advanced stages, it is typically easier to make judgements and estimates around a better defined set of possible outcomes.
 However, the amount provisioned can remain very sensitive to the assumptions used.
 There could be a wide range of possible outcomes for any pending legal proceedings, investigations or inquiries.
 As a result, it is often not practicable to quantify a range of possible outcomes for individual matters.
-It is also not practicable to meaningfully quantify ranges of potential outcomes in aggregate for these types of provisions because of the diverse nature and circumstances of such matters and the wide range of uncertainties involved.
-Provisions for customer remediation also require significant levels of estimation and judgement.
-The amounts of provisions recognised depend on a number of different assumptions, such as the volume of inbound complaints, the projected period of inbound complaint volumes, the decay rate of complaint volumes, the population identified as systemically mis-sold and the number of policies per customer complaint.
+It is also not practicable to meaningfully quantify ranges of potential outcomes for customer remediation also require significant levels of estimation and judgement.
+The amounts of provisions recognised depend on a number of different assumptions, such as the volume of inbound complaints, the projected period of inbound complaint, the unout complaint, the unout complaint, the unout complaint.